Real-space chirality from crystalline topological defects in the Kitaev spin liquid: RESULTS

 A central subtlety of isolated defects is that the system remains nearly gapless.
-However, we show that the essential content of Equation \ref{eq_chern charge} can be extracted by tracking a local contribution.
-We confirm this using perturbation theory and superlattice Chern number computations on a pseudo-dislocation non-topological local defect (Figure 2).
-We also explore the beyond-local magnitude effects that do depend on curvature and torsion (Figures 3 and 4).
+However, we show that the essential content of Eq.~ \ref{eq_chern charge} can be extracted by tracking a local contribution.
+We confirm this using perturbation theory and superlattice Chern number computations on a pseudo-dislocation non-topological local defect (Fig.~\ref{fig:local}).
+We also explore the beyond-local magnitude effects that do depend on curvature and torsion (Figures ~\ref{fig:M2} and ~\ref{fig:two_dislocs}).

 \textbf{Solvability of Kitaev models with dislocations}

 The Kitaev model on the honeycomb lattice \cite{kitaev_anyons_2006} is

 where ${\alpha_{ij}} = x,y,z$ denotes the three axes, shown in Fig.~\ref{fig:one} as bond colors red, green, blue.
 We consider uniform $J_K$ on all bonds even in the presence of defects.
 (This is true even though our drawings of dislocations on the flat 2D plane involves a sequence of stretched bonds; these bonds are identical to any other bond on the lattice.)